Mesmaroth/discord-AkephalosBot/README.md

   - `!delcmd [command]`: Deletes specified command if editable is true

  **Memes**
+  Custom commands can be made easy creating your own memes and such.
+Use `!cmds` for a list of all commands from the "botCommands.json" file.

+  - `!ping`: Pong
   - `!rekt`: Rekt Meme
   - `!Yes`: Creepy Jack Yes
   - `!topkek`: TopKek